ApiLogicServer/Docs/docs/Sample-Integration.md

 KAFKA_CONSUMER = '{"bootstrap.servers": "localhost:9092", "group.id": "als-default-group1", "auto.offset.reset":"smallest"}'
 ```

+When the server is started in `api_logic_server_run.py`, it invokes `integration/kafka/kafka_consumer.py#flask_consumer`.
+This calls the pre-supplied `FlaskKafka`, which takes care of the Kafka listening, thread management, and the `handle` annotation used below.

+&nbsp;

 **2. Configure a mapping**

 As we did for our OrderB2B Custom Resource, we configure an `OrderToShip` mapping class to map the message onto our SQLAlchemy Order object.

+&nbsp;

 **3. Provide a Message Handler**

-We provide the `order_shipping` handler in `integration/kafka/kafka_consumer.py`.
+We provide the `order_shipping` handler in `integration/kafka/kafka_consumer.py`:

+1. Annotate the topic handler method, providing the topic name.

+    * This is used by `FlaskKafka` establish a Kafka listener

+2. Provide the topic handler code, leveraging the mapper noted above.
+It is called by `Flaskkafka` per the method annotations.

 ![process in shipping](https://github.com/ApiLogicServer/Docs/blob/main/docs/images/integration/kafka-consumer.jpg?raw=true)

-The pre-supplied `FlaskKafka` takes care of the Kafka listening and thread management.

 &nbsp;